Sheila Baxter

-Sheila Baxter (born 1933) is a Canadian anti-poverty activist who has written several books about poverty and mental illness in Canada.
+Sheila Baxter (September 22, 1933 – December 19, 2022) was a Canadian anti-poverty activist and author who wrote several books about poverty and mental illness in Canada.

-On September 28th, 2017, Baxter was awarded the governor general sovereign medal for volunteers, for co-foundeding Chez Doris, a shelter for women, that has grown significantly since opening in 1977.
-Due to her dedicated efforts, many marginalized and vulnerable women have found support and safety.
+On September 28, 2017, Baxter was awarded the governor general sovereign medal for volunteers, for co-foundeding Chez Doris, a shelter for women, that has grown significantly since opening in 1977.
+Due to her dedicated efforts, many marginalized and vulnerable women found support and safety.

-Life
+Biography

-Baxter became active in the anti-poverty movement in Quebec, Canada in 1970.
-Baxter also co-founded Chez Doris, a drop-in centre for women living on the streets of Montreal, and has more recently been active in Vancouver, British Columbia as a counsellor and welfare advocate at the Downtown Eastside Women's Centre.
+Baxter was born in London, England on September 22, 1933.
+She became active in the anti-poverty movement in Quebec, Canada in 1970.
+Baxter also co-founded Chez Doris, a drop-in centre for women living on the streets of Montreal, and has more recently been active in Vancouver, British Columbia, as a counsellor and welfare advocate at the Downtown Eastside Women's Centre.
 Baxter is a poet, educator and author of five books on poverty and homelessness, and is currently active with the Vancouver City-Wide Housing Coalition.

-She read at the Vancouver Public Library.
+Baxter read at the Vancouver Public Library.
+She died on December 19, 2022, at the age of 89.